simondlevy/Hackflight/README.md

 [ESCs](https://github.com/simondlevy/DshotSTM32), and
 [IMUs](https://github.com/simondlevy/MPU6x00),
-Hackflight supports a [composable](https://www.programmingtalks.org/talk/brian-beckman-dont-fear-the-monad) approach to taming the complexity of flight control.
+Hackflight supports a [composable](https://www.programmingtalks.org/talk/brian-beckman-dont-fear-the-monad) approach to taming the complexity of flight control, in only a few thousand lines of code.

 # Simulator